What Trump's ethics rules allow and don't allow

 "It was critical for OGE and the public to have access to the waivers," Shaub told CNNMoney.
 "It gives us the ability to monitor how agency ethics programs, including the White House ethics program, are being run.
 It also increases the ability to monitor compliance by individual appointees."

+He later said, however, that he was concerned that one of the waivers was granted retroactively.

-Still, outside ethics experts spotlighted concerns.
+Outside ethics experts also spotlighted concerns.
 Trump signed an executive order in January that prohibited the White House staff from participating in any matter directly related to their former employers or clients for two years.

 The waivers remove those restrictions for certain White House officials.